The new face of leadership

 - Competitors.
 The rapid rate of disruption and emerging competitors in sectors previously protected by patents and high entry costs.

-Disruption will continue, but what business trends can we expect in 2018?
+Disruption will continue, but what business trends can we expect in the future?

 Ian Altman’s Forbes article – The Top 10 Business Trends That Will Drive Success In 2018 – identified key business trends.
 Some of the relevant thoughts for this article are:

-- Artifical Intelligence (AI) drives customer experience – innovative leaders realise that AI in performing repeatable and redundant tasks, doesn’t avoid human interaction, it enriches it.
+- Artificial intelligence (AI) drives customer experience – innovative leaders realise that AI in performing repeatable and redundant tasks, doesn’t avoid human interaction, it enriches it.

 - Communities embrace live interactions over social media – top companies realise that building greater communities engenders brand loyalty.
 Nothing drives strong communities better than in-person and live interactions.